astronomerdamo/pyreject/README.md

 $ python rejection.py -1.09 1 -lg -o
 `

-This command displays a histogram of the sampled distribution (red) along with sample space (black) and also writes a file with 10000 random points to 'rejection_output.csv' in the current directory.
+This command displays a histogram of the sampled distribution (red) along with the sample space (black) and also writes a file with 10000 randomly drawn points to 'rejection_output.csv' in the current directory.

 ![Sampled IMF](images/imf_sample.png)